 This development is especially represented by Krishnamurti, who in this way seeks to make the Source common.
 In such a mandala-structure that, which before symbolical was gathered in the centre, is now unfolded and made common in the periphery.
 The aim is completely to avoid the guru-centric.
 Anybody, who has worked with Krishnamurti´s teaching, can recognize this.
 And in the connection with philosophy this is also interesting since Krishnamurti´s teaching in that way follows the central virtue of philosophy: Think for Yourself!
 Indeed, his teaching is characterized by the use of philosophy, instead of religious preaching or psychotherapy.
 Krishnamurti time after time emphasized that you must be completely alone in your spiritual development.
 You must be a spiritual anarchist.
 The help you need will so to speak come from above when you are completely alone.
 This help is also called progressive karma.

 To summarize: seen from a spiritual perspective, our instinctive survival strategi (the ego) appears as a resistance, an invincible inertia: original sin, negative karma.
 You can´t, by therapeutic strategies, free the consciousness for its attachment to this inertia.
 You can therefore not dissolve or dilute or convert the original sin through therapy.
-Only the intervention of the Source (God, Christ, the enlightened consciousness) can basically help Man with a transcendence of the negative karma of the original sin.
+Only the intervention of the Source (God, Christ, The Saints, Buddha, the enlightened consciousness) can basically help Man with a transcendence of the negative karma of the original sin.
 But in order to, that a human being should be able to receive this help from the Source (gift of grace), then this requires an eminently precise and profound preparation.
 And as two phases of this preparation serve: firstly: Art of Life, and secondly: the spiritual dimension where you must be completely alone.
-It´s a Shadow Odyssey.